cscart/docs/user_guide/look_and_feel/templates/smarty_unrecognized_tag.rst

 To avoid the error, complete the following steps:

-1. Open the template to which you added the code.
+1. Open the template to which you have added the code.

 2. Enclose the JavaScript code in a ``{literal}...{/literal}`` container to prevent Smarty from parsing it: